ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-csharp.md

 ### Event Validation Disabled

-Validação de evento previne post inautorizados.
+Validação de evento previne post inautorizado.

 > Event validation prevents unauthorized post backs in web form applications.
 Disabling this feature can allow attackers to forge requests from controls not visible or enabled on a given web form.
 Enable event validation by setting the page element’s eventValidation attribute to true.
 For more information checkout the CWE-807 \(https://cwe.mitre.org/data/definitions/807.html\) advisory.